WWE News: Former Superstar Says He Was Kept Off Television Because Vince McMahon Hated His Skin Color

 Former WWE superstar Trevor Murdoch recently sat down with WrestleZone and discussed a variety of topics.
 During the interview, he talked about his experience of working in WWE and revealed why Vince McMahon wasn't a fan of his look.

-Murdoch recalled how he and former tag partner, Lance Cade, struggled to get some television time early on in their respective tenures.
+Murdoch recalled how he and his former tag partner, the late Lance Cade, struggled to get some television time early on in their respective tenures.
 This led to them confronting the chairman for answers regarding their lack of focus and creative direction.
-McMahon didn’t mince his words when he told the wrestlers what he disliked about them.
+McMahon didn't mince his words when he told the wrestlers what he disliked about them.

-Murdoch went on to reveal how he got tan and Cade dyed his hair blond following the conversation.
-Their efforts caught the attention of McMahon, and the duo was put on television the following week.
-They went on to have a fairly successful period during their three-year stint in which they became World Tag Team Champions on three separate occasions.

-While the company has focused on giving wrestlers of all shapes and sizes opportunities in recent years, Murdoch revealed that there was still a glass ceiling when he was there.
+While the company has focused on giving opportunities to wrestlers of all shapes and sizes in recent years, Murdoch revealed that there was still a glass ceiling when he was there.
 McMahon favored bodybuilders and cosmetically pleasing performers, which meant he was never going to receive a main event push.

-Murdoch also recalled how he and Murdoch were the victims of backstage politics.
+Murdoch also recalled how he and Cade were the victims of backstage politics.
 They reportedly had their first title run cut short due to an argument they had with a head producer.

 Murdoch isn't the only former superstar who's discussed McMahon in recent days.
 As The Inquisitr previously documented, Ryback was critical of the chairman and stated that he's heard through the grapevine that the 75-year-old is experiencing health problems these days.